cTheDragons/Habitica-Pirate-Tools/guildbot/README.md

 Core code to run @GuildBot.
 In order to "track" ~~ships~~ guilds it uses Trello.
 Guilds will be placed in column based on the status of guild, Last Rites, Capture etc. ~~Admirals~~ Admin uses labels to let @GuildBot know when to hail, drop anchor etc. Labels are also used to classify guilds.

 ## Run command
-The code is part of guildbot.js.
-The command to call the code is guildbot.completeRun.
+guildbot.js is the cored code.
+The primary command is guildbot.completeRun.
 Paramaters are:
 + **modeEnvironment**: config environment to run,
 + **testOnlyThisGuild**: guild id if only single guild to be tested.
 Otherwise zero length string(. ,